There Are Mixed Signals on the Chart for Blackstone Inc. (BX)

 Sponsored

-Further, it is important to consider BX stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 9.85.BX’s price to book ratio for the most recent quarter was 8.49, resulting in an 28.73 price to cash per share for the period.
+Further, it is important to consider BX stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 9.99.BX’s price to book ratio for the most recent quarter was 10.64, resulting in an 35.13 price to cash per share for the period.

 How does Blackstone Inc. (BX) stock rate among analysts?
 Buy, sell, or hold?